-When it comes to matters of medical detoxification and addiction or alcoholism treatment in general, most drug addicts understand the importance of certain key medications during the physical withdrawal period.
+When it comes to matters of detoxification and addiction or alcoholism treatment in general, most drug addicts understand the importance of certain key medications during the physical withdrawal period.
 In fact, many longtime drug addicts and alcoholics will agree that, it is often the mere thought of detox, and the associated withdrawal symptoms, that ultimately keeps them from deciding to enter a detox or substance abuse treatment center.

 Those with addictions to heroin or opiate-opioid pain killers, for instance, are generally familiar with drugs like Suboxone and Subutex, which are designed to dramatically lessen physical withdrawal symptoms.
 For those with alcohol addictions, withdrawal medications like Valium and Ativan will be among the more commonly used during the detox process.
-Such is also the case for those addicted to benzodiazepine drugs like Valium (Diazepam) or Xanax (Alprazolam), which likewise can require a medical detox period (prior to residential drug rehab) entailing any number of withdrawal medications.
+Such is also the case for those addicted to benzodiazepine drugs like Valium (Diazepam) or Xanax (Alprazolam), which likewise can require detox period (prior to residential drug rehab) entailing any number of withdrawal medications.

 Given the enormous rise in heroin and other opiate & opioid related overdoses, there is now a growing focus on helping to reduce the number of overdose deaths nationwide.
 While the numbers of heroin and opiate-opioid addicts haven’t increased that much here in Los Angeles, and Southern California as a whole, the story is vastly different in the Midwest and out East, especially in areas like NY, MA, CT, VT, ME, OH and a number of other states.
 Fortunately, newer detox medications like Suboxone (Buprenorphine and Naloxone) and Subutex (Buprenorphine) are playing key roles in helping to reverse this horrible trend…and the days of Methadone maintenance are basically a thing of the past.

 It seems to be more and more common these days to see people, and even physicians, abusing the actual intent of drugs like Suboxone and Subutex, which is to help act as a bridge between active addiction and sobriety and/or treatment.
-However, the trend of Suboxone abuse is quite rampant and even occurs in some medical detox and drug & alcohol treatment centers.
+However, the trend of Suboxone abuse is quite rampant and even occurs in some detox and drug & alcohol treatment centers.